-- Be approved for a BOGW (Board of Governor's Fee Waiver) by filling out the FAFSA OR - Pay in full for classes OR - Set-up a Payment Plan (deadline to enroll is: Friday, January 26, 2018) Students need to make sure when they choose a payment plan that they have dropped any classes they do not plan on attending.
+- Be approved for CCPG (California College Promise Grant) by filling out the FAFSA OR - Pay in full for classes OR - Set-up a Payment Plan (deadline to enroll is: Thursday, January 17, 2019)

+Students need to make sure when they choose a payment plan that they have dropped any classes they do not plan on attending.

 Students who do not take one of these actions will be subject to being dropped from their classes for non-payment.
-Before registering for classes, you must have your BOGW waiver in place or you will be directed to:
+Before registering for classes, you must have your CCPG waiver in place or you will be directed to:

-1. Pay your registration fees in full at MyCampus Portal located on ourwebsite, yc.yccd.edu Pay in Full with a Checking or Savings Account or pay in Full with a Credit or Debit Card.
+1. Pay your registration fees in full at MyCampus Portal, Webadvisor located on our website, yc.yccd.edu Pay in Full with a Checking or Savings Account or pay in Full with a Credit or Debit Card.